ethereumjs/ultralight/README.md

 ### [`Ultralight-Proxy`](./packages/proxy)

-This a simple nodejs server that accepts incoming websocket connections from clients running the `portalnetwork` module and routes their messages on to other Portal Network clients
+This is a simple nodejs server that accepts incoming websocket connections from clients running the `portalnetwork` module and routes their messages on to other Portal Network clients
 ### [`Ultralight-Browser-Client`](./packages/browser-client)

 This is a technical demonstration of a web application that uses the `portalnetwork` module to connect to the Portal Network